sahil-sahu-dev/CakeWalk/README.md

 # CakeWalk
 Uses HealthKit to get calories burned, steps and distance covered.

-Recommends food items based on the data
+### Roadmap
+Allow multiple users to compare how many calories, steps, distance they have covered.